Quantum Self-Attention Neural Networks for Text Classification: Discussions

+As a future direction, more advanced techniques such as positional encoding and multi-head attention can be employed in quantum neural networks for generative models and other more complicated tasks.
+Another exciting future research direction is to move toward large language models.
+However, we must realize that there are still many challenges and limitations to overcome, particularly in the NISQ era.
+Despite these challenges, our work represents a promising step towards this goal, and we are optimistic about the potential of quantum computing in NLP.
+As quantum hardware continues to evolve and improve, we anticipate that our methods can be gradually extended to more complex algorithms and tasks, unlocking new possibilities for QNLP research.

-We would like to thank Prof. Sanjiang Li and Prof. Yuan Feng for helpful discussions.
+\textbf{Acknowledgements.} We would like to thank Prof. Sanjiang Li and Prof. Yuan Feng for their helpful discussions.
+We also thank Zihe Wang and Chenghong Zhu for their help related to the experiments.
 G. L. acknowledges the support from the Baidu-UTS AI Meets Quantum project, the China Scholarship Council (No. 201806070139), and the Australian Research Council project (Grant No: DP180100691).
-Part of this work was done when X. Z. was a research intern at Baidu Research.
+Part of this work was done when X. Z. and X. W. were at Baidu Research.